-To achieve that lovely, super-sized pension pot full of cash we all dream about means striking a balance between the risk level you’re prepared to take when your money is invested and the rewards you might then expect in return.
+To achieve that lovely, super-sized pension pot we all dream of, we must strike a balance between the level of risk we are willing to take and the rewards we could get in return.
 It’s a long-term commitment.
 Investing your savings and receiving your reward won’t happen overnight.

-The good news is that history shows us that over the long-term stock markets rise, increasing the value of your savings.
+The good news is, history shows us that over the long-term stock markets rise, increasing the value of your savings.
 Portafina’s investment philosophy uses mountains of research and historical facts to spread your risks by investing in thousands of company shares.

 How do I decide my risk and reward balance?

 As in life some people are prepared to take more risk than others.
 There’s lots of questionnaires available from advisers and pension schemes to help you pin down the level of risk you are prepared to take with your money.
 Once this is decided, your money can be placed in suitable investments from which your savings growth reward should follow.

 Why is balancing risk and reward so important?

 Balancing risk and reward is personal to you.
 Let’s imagine you’re 55 and decide to take out some tax-free cash for that big holiday.
 At the same time a recession rears its ugly head, stock markets take a tumble, and your savings follow suit.
 You’re left feeling as flat as 2-day old prosecco.
 Remember, if you withdraw too much too soon you could drain your pot and risk not having enough savings to live on later in life.

 On the other hand, if you’re not retiring for decades and a recession happens then things could feel very different.
 Although your savings have gone down in value they’re likely to go back up again.
 Historically, when a recovery starts and stock markets are on the rise your pension savings normally follow suit.